St Mungo's (charity)

 St Mungo's hostel in Covent Garden at the junction of Endell Street and High Holborn.
 The building was formerly a national school and now accommodates 53 homeless people, providing training for a period of up to two years to try to get them into work.

-St Mungo's (St Mungo's Community Housing Association) is a charity registered in England to help people experiencing homelessness.
+St Mungo's (St Mungo's Community Housing Association) is a charity registered in England that helps people experiencing homelessness.
 It currently operates in London, Bristol, Oxford, Bournemouth, Christchurch and Poole, Brighton, and Reading.

 Projects

 The charity has pioneered a variety of novel programmes and initiatives.

 Accommodation

 St Mungo's operates a number of accommodation services for people who have experienced homelessness or rough sleeping:

 Emergency Accommodation

 St Mungo's operates a number of emergency accommodation projects across its regions.
 During the COVID-19 pandemic, it was a part of the Everyone In initiative, which established additional hostels to support people who were sleeping on the streets into safe spaces.